Comparing Best-Selling Gutter Guards: Which One Is Best For Your Seattle Home?

 This article will present 4 different gutter guard scenarios and discuss how each gutter guard brand would perform and why.
 A winner will be identified for each scenario.
 Here are the scenarios we’ve chosen and why we think they’re important:

-3. The gutter guard design is not prone to clogging: It goes without saying that if you’re going to spend several thousand dollars on gutter guards, you want them to work.
+- Which gutter guard design is least likely to clog?
+It goes without saying that if you’re going to spend several thousand dollars on gutter guards, you want them to work.
 A good gutter guard is designed to prevent clogging.

 The gutter guard brands we will be assessing are: